 Dosage Form: tablet

-Cabergoline is a white powder soluble in ethyl alcohol, chloroform, and N, N-dimethylformamide (DMF); slightly soluble in 0.1N hydrochloric acid; very slightly soluble in n-hexane; and insoluble in water.
+The drug substance used in Cabergoline tablet is the amorphous form of Cabergoline.
+Cabergoline is a cream to white powder soluble in ethyl alcohol, chloroform, and N, N-dimethylformamide (DMF); slightly soluble in 0.1N hydrochloric acid; very slightly soluble in n-hexane; and insoluble in water.

 Cabergoline - Clinical Pharmacology